Skip to main content

 The spectrum serves as a map to define points of escalation and identify specific interventions across the continuum.

-• Safe, creative, collaborative, and authentic social spaces: Cultivate opportunities for individuals to communicate in supportive and neutral spaces: collaboration across groups can reduce polarization.
+• Safe, creative, collaborative, and authentic social spaces: Cultivate opportunities for individuals to communicate in supportive and neutral spaces: collaboration across groups can reduce polarisation.

 • Civic engagement and opinionated discourse: Monitor internal communication tools.
 Define and assure codes of conduct are part of presentations and spaces for dialogue — similar to a “safety warning.”
 Acknowledge the reality that diverse political beliefs exist among employees and communicate the need to treat each other respectfully and not let political differences negatively impact work.

-The current risk environment coupled with the trust employers have generated during the pandemic create an imperative for leaders to continue holding the torch for positive work behaviors and assure a safe haven for those who may be marginalized by incivility.
+The current risk environment coupled with the trust employers have generated during the pandemic create an imperative for leaders to continue holding the torch for positive work behaviours and assure a safe haven for those who may be marginalised by incivility.

 About the Authors